JetBrains/Grammar-Kit/README.md

 *{pin(".\*")=1}* applies to all sub-sequences.

 * _recoverWhile_ (value: predicate rule) matches any number of tokens after the rule matching completes with any result.
-This attribute helps parser recover when unmatched token sequence is encountered.
+This attribute helps the parser recover when an unmatched token sequence is encountered.
 See [HOWTO section](HOWTO.md#22-using-recoverwhile-attribute) for more.

 * _name_ (value: string) specifies a name for a rule to be used in error reports.
 For example, *name("_.*expr")=expression* changes expression error messages to "&lt;expression&gt; required" instead of a long list of tokens.

 ### Generated parser structure:
-Generator can split parser code into several classes for better support of large grammars.
+The generator can split parser code into several classes for better support of large grammars.

-In simple cases a parser will consist just of several generated classes.
+In simple cases, a parser will consist just of several generated classes.

-The actual error recovery and reporting code as well as completion functionality for parser-based completion provider and basic token matching code resides in a _parserUtilClass_ class.
-It may be altered by specifying some other class that extend or mimic the original [GeneratedParserUtilBase](src/org/intellij/grammar/parser/GeneratedParserUtilBase.java).
+The actual error recovery and reporting code as well as the parser-based completion provider support code and the basic token matching code reside in a _parserUtilClass_ class.
+It may be altered by specifying some other class that extends or mimics the original [GeneratedParserUtilBase](src/org/intellij/grammar/parser/GeneratedParserUtilBase.java).
 There's no need to keep a copy of GeneratedParserUtilBase in a project, it is included in *IntelliJ Platform* since version 12.1.

 The manual parsing code, i.e. _external_ rules must be implemented the same way as generated, by a static method in the _parserUtilClass_ class or any other class that will